devpro/terraform-backend-mongodb/docs/quickstart.md

         docker compose up
         ```

-3. Create a user to authenticate calls
+3. Create a user to authenticate calls:

     === "Docker"